SKuipers/gibbon-docs/user-guides/staff.md

+---
+title: Staff
+order: 20
+---
-# Staff Directory
+# Staff

 The Staff module allows you to get a clear and detailed overview of every member of staff in your school system.

+## Staff Directory

 The main page, Staff Directory, gives a full list of every teacher and all support staff, their staff type, and their job title and roll group if applicable.
 This can also be viewed as a grid with photos, or in a card view that also shows staff email addresses.
 You can filter this view to show only teaching or only support staff, and search for preferred names, surnames or usernames.

 ![Staff Directory top menu](/img/administrators/staff_directory.png)